 The Plan limits your medical and prescription Maximum Out-of-Pocket limit for each Benefit Period.
 This means that after You have paid the stated amount, the Plan covers 100% of your remaining Eligible Expenses from Network Providers for the rest of that Benefit Period.
 The Plan counts the amounts You pay for Eligible Expenses from Network Providers toward your Maximum Out-of-Pocket limit.
-Out-of-Network expenses and the cost difference between brand name and generic drugs do not count toward the Maximum Out-of-Pocket.
-Office Visit Co-payments, Emergency Care Co-payments, Urgent Care Co-payments, and Eligible Expenses for Outpatient Prescription Drugs do count toward the Maximum Out-of-Pocket limit.
+Office Visit Co-payments, Emergency Care Co-payments and Urgent Care Co-payments do count toward the Maximum Out-of-Pocket limit.